hello

 Downloads

-- Attached below are two Mums for Lungs Clean Air School explainers for parents.
-One for secondary school and the other for primary school.
+1. Attached below are two Mums for Lungs Clean Air School explainers for parents.
+One for secondary school (Year 7s) and the other for primary school (Reception and Nursery).
 Please add the relevant one to the pack that is sent to the parents of your new starters (reception and year 7 - 2025).
 If you need it in a different format, do just let me know.

-- Add the Mums for Lungs slide into your parent presentations
+2. Add the attached Mums for Lungs slide into your parent presentations

 Downloads